ApolloLiZhaoyu/CS229_Project/README.md

 The General Language Understanding Evaluation (GLUE) benchmark is a diverse set of existing natural language understanding tasks.
 In this course project, we choose **CoLA** as our task to evaluate the performance of our language models.
 For my approaches, at first, I try **ERNIE**, **MT-DNN**, **RoBERTa** models with carefully parameters selecting.
 However, I fail to achieve good scores on dev set.
 After reading the latest papers and codebases, I finally choose two models: **ALBERT**(from Google Research and the Toyota Technological Institute at Chicago) and **ELECTRA**(from Google Research/Stanford University) as my pretrained models and then finetune on CoLA tasks respectively.
 I use ensemble method to combine the results derived from the two models and obtain a quite good score **74.2** on CoLA task.

 For details of my method and evaluation, please refer to my [report](doc/report.pdf).
+I also provide some [checkpoints](https://jbox.sjtu.edu.cn/l/hJjlw9) of my model, you can download them if you like.

 ## Prerequisites
 * Python 3